verygood-ops/rds-alarms-lambda/README.md

 ## RDS Lambda Alarms

-A set of periodic RDS queries for RDS DB.
+A set of periodic RDS queries in a form of AWS Lambda.

 See [deadlocks.py](rds_alarms_lambda/deadlocks.py) for reference.

 Availbale execution periods:
  - every_minute
  - every_five_minutes